davepander/final-project-davepander/Documentation/avoiding_common_attacks.md

-## Common Attacks
+# Common Attacks

 This dApp is not focused on value transfer and/or monetary exchange.
 Therefor the attack vectors are reduced.

-# Role Protection
+## Role Protection

 - Ownership of the Board is restricted to the Chairperson
 - Ownership is further enforced through OpenZeppelin Ownable libraries
 - BoardMembers can be verified (eventually through uPort)

-# Overflow Protection
+## Overflow Protection
-Loops and incremental functions are avoided
+Loops and incremental functions are avoided, so overflow protection was not needed at this point.

-# ReEntrancy
+## ReEntrancy
 Care has been taken, and implementing OpenZeppelin Reentrancy Guard in combination with ownership controls will limit the risks.

-# Timestamp
+## Timestamp
 The contracts are meant to be executed at "human" speeds so race situations are a low priority.
 We are realying on the transaction records on the blockchain to cover relevant real-world timestamp inquiries.

 #DOS